top of page

 House of Lords

 Lord Hannan is a Member of the House of Lords and Vice-Chairman of the UK Conservative Party.
 A Member of the UK Board of Trade and President of the Initiative for Free Trade, Lord Hannan was a five-term MEP in Brussels, where he founded the European Conservatives and Reformists Party.
 He writes a weekly column for The Sunday Telegraph and The Washington Examiner.
-Born in Lima, Peru, Lord Hannan is fluent in French and Spanish.
-He holds a First Class honours degree in Modern History from Oriel College, University of Oxford.

 UC Berkeley

 Professor Wasow is Assistant Professor in the Department of Political Science at UC Berkeley.
-He received a PhD in African American Studies, an MA in Government and an MA in Statistics from Harvard University.
-Previously, he co-founded BlackPlanet.com and the Brooklyn Excelsior Charter School.
+He was a statistician and Assistant Professor of Politics at Princeton University.
+He holds a BA from Stanford and an MA in Government, an MA in Statistics, and a PhD in African American Studies, all from Harvard University.

 Wasow.jpg